Welcome to our International Student BLOG!

 Welcome to our newest feature on the International Student & Scholar Services (ISSS) office website!
 We have created a blog spot to provide Geneseo’s prospective students with more personalized information—descriptions and comments—on the different activities happening on campus.
 This, we hope, will give you a better sense of Geneseo’s student life inside and outside the classroom.
 Blog posts are written by current International students at Geneseo named Ayumi, Shikha, Marina and Ryan.

-In addition we have two Americans Dena and Kaitlyn, who answer e-mail questions sent to firstname.lastname@example.org.
+In addition to Ryan (who is from Canada) we have another student worker from Canada named Matt who answer e-mail questions sent to email@example.com.
 You can direct a question to any of us and we will gladly try our best to help.

 Tell us how you feel about our Blog!